xxyzz/Proficiency/README.md

 ## Data source

-Wiktionary data come from kaikki.org and [Dbnary](https://kaiko.getalp.org/about-dbnary).
+Wiktionary data come from https://kaikki.org

 Word difficulty data sources are listed in each language subfolders.

 ## Dependencies